dannsam/xenko-docs/manual/get-started/launch-a-game.md

 ## Launch a game from Game Studio

 > [!Note]
-> Currently, Game Studio can't launch games for the Windows Store or Windows 10 platforms.
-For those platforms, use Visual Studio.
+> Game Studio can't launch games for the Windows Store or UWP (Universal Windows Platform) platforms.
+To launch a game for those platforms, use Visual Studio (see below).

   1. In the **toolbar**, select your target platform.